Centre for Health and Society

 We feel that research can only create real change when it works with the people, communities and sectors it seeks to benefit.
 We work directly with our beneficiaries to optimise the impact of our research on individual and population health.
 As part of this commitment the Centre works with partners, such as the Inequalities in Health Alliance, to provide the evidence base needed to lobby for change to policy and practice that improve the communities we work with.

-This project is the result of a partnership with Birmingham Community Healthcare NHS Foundation Trust (BCHC), Citizens UK, and community partners.
-It aims to better understand health inequalities in some of the most deprived wards of East and West Birmingham by engaging local communities and students in co-designed conversations on local health challenges to better understand barriers to co-produce solutions.
-Based on findings that were collected during a series of listening events across different locations, local community groups have received micro-funding to develop pilot projects to help reduce barriers to good health.
-Our community partners include Aspire & Succeed, BLESST Centre, Saathi House, Huda Community Centre, Welcome Change CIC, Age Concern Birmingham, and Bringing Hope.
+This project is the result of a partnership with Aston University, Birmingham Community Healthcare NHS Foundation Trust, Citizens UK, and VCFSE (voluntary, community, faith, and social enterprise) partners.
+It aims to better understand health inequalities in some of the most deprived wards of East and West Birmingham by engaging local communities and students in co-designed conversations on local health challenges to better understand barriers living healthy lives.
+Access the findings.

 This project examines how health and lifestyle information is used and understood by people with multiple health conditions, and the healthcare staff who care for them.
 By examining the use of this information for patients with multimorbidity, it seeks to map an understanding of how patients manage the many different types of health and lifestyle advice they receive in order to manage their conditions.